 Overcrowding is a huge problem in public schooling.
 Not only are oversized classes a not-so-ideal environment for learning, but teachers aren't able to do their jobs to their utmost potential when more is constantly being added to their plate.
 Online/home-schooling may become more prevalent in the future as parents and students try to avoid the displeasure of overcrowding.
 This should increase demand for quality educational products to help develop and nurture future generations.

-Last updated: a year ago
+Last updated: 2 years ago